9 Unexpected Things We Experienced During Our Bone Broth Detox

 “Dude…we’re bone broth believers.
 So, why don’t we give The Bone Broth Diet a try and share the results with our readers?!”

 And, that’s exactly what we’re doing.
-We already know how much bone broth can do for a person’s hair, skin, nails and gut health.
-Otherwise, we seriously wouldn’t waste our time providing a badass version of it.
-But, the truth is, knowledge is nothing without action.
-Which is why we chose to put ourselves through the Dr. Kellyann’s 21-day Bone Broth Diet challenge.
+Because the truth is, knowledge is nothing without action.
+Which is why we chose to put ourselves through a 21-day Bone Broth Diet challenge.

-We bought the book, read the book, and jumped into this bone broth detox + biohacking experiment full tilt boogie.
+We jumped into this bone broth detox + biohacking eperiment full tilt boogie.

 We’re documenting the process as we go along, alternating between bone broth detox fasting days and non-fasting days, and wanted to share how the first 7 days have gone for us so far.